I head to San Diego, via Mexico (relevant shortly) to catch up with one of the great health leaders of the planet, Dr. Peter Attia.

 Peter’s been on many podcasts with detailed scientific discussion of his longevity and scientific interests, so pursuant to the Get Over Yourself mission of emphasizing the unplugged, we go off on some tangents—all credit to Peter here—and cover some stuff you might not hear from his other show appearances.
 For example, he delivers some impassioned insights that may save the life of a road cyclist out there listening someday.
 No kidding.

 Peter discusses how insulin AUC (area under the curve) is perhaps his favorite longevity marker.
 Impossible to measure practically, but the concept is that you produce an optimally minimal amount of insulin over your lifetime to get the job done (deliver nutrients to cells throughout the body) and how this goal might reconcile with the seemingly disparate idea of eating plenty of nutritious calories to fuel athletic performance and recovery.
-It gets a little sciency at times but you’ll get quickly brought back to some relevant take away points, especially if you do a little googling as needed.
-The show progressed into the science of athletic peak performance and genetics, with cameos here for Michael Phelps, Usain Bolt and Tour de France champ Chris Froome.
+It gets a little sciency at times but you’ll get quickly brought back to some relevant takeaway points, especially if you do a little googling as needed.
+The show progressed into the science of athletic peak performance and genetics, with cameos here for Michael Phelps, Usain Bolt, and Tour de France champ Chris Froome.

 You will pick up some great tips about being a peak performer because this guy is like no other; he just goes hard in every direction and lives by this fundamental principle of pursuing mastery in whatever you do.
-Be sure subscribe to his newsletter and podcast at peterattiamd.com you care about getting the very best health information.
-Here’s a great quote from his introductory website message to give you further appreciation for what Peter is all about: “If the title of an article starts with “8 Essential Foods for…,” or the like, chances are it’s not worth reading.
+Be sure to subscribe to his newsletter and podcast at peterattiamd.com if you care about getting the very best health information.
+Here’s a great quote from his introductory website message to give you a further appreciation for what Peter is all about: “If the title of an article starts with “8 Essential Foods for…,” or the like, chances are it’s not worth reading.
 To really learn something requires contemplation and thinking—even as the reader—and over time this leads to new insights, which is one of the most rewarding experiences I have come to know.
 It’s the reason why I get so excited when a patient asks me a question I don’t know the answer to.
 I want to learn more each day, ask better questions, create and connect more dots, and engage my curiosity.”

 Peter is working with an exciting research team of people from many different backgrounds always searching for answers to longevity.
 [08:04]